jdutant/lua-filters/abstract-to-meta/README.md

 control in the final output, but writing body text is easier and more natural.

+## Features to be added

+* keywords
+* disable to-meta with a class
+* fill in the manual
+  - explain horizontal rule ending
+  - say that this allows entering metadata in MS Word

 ## Defining an Abstract

 A document abstract can either be put directly in the document